 - These analyses for ingredient quality are not represented on the label of the product, therefore, it is possible to have label that looks excellent, but is of lower quality upon analysis of purity and potency.

-Potency and Purity
+Potency and Purity of Supplements

 - Once quality ingredients have been confirmed the product must then be tableted, encapsulated, or blended into a powder.
 To ensure quality, the product potency and purity needs to be assayed at this point as well.
 If the product is a tablet or capsule, it also needs to have the supplement disintegration time tested.
 It is possible, due to poor quality control in the manufacturing process, for the final tablet or capsule to not break down well in the digestive system and be of little value to the individual at all.